Our Team

 Symptom Recovery Coach

-Kent is an Emmy-nominated filmmaker, film editor, and pain recovery coach.
+Kent is an Emmy-nominated filmmaker, film editor, and chronic symptom recovery coach.
 He directed and edited This Might Hurt (Austin Film Festival), a feature documentary about chronic pain and a radical mind-body treatment.
-Once on the fringes, the paradigm explored in the film, Emotional Awareness and Expression Therapy (EAET), was proven effective in randomized controlled trials and is now listed as a “best practice” by the HHS.
+Once on the fringes, the paradigm explored in the film, Emotional Awareness and Expression Therapy (EAET), was proven effective in randomized controlled trials and is now listed as a “best practice” by the HHS for addressing chronic pain.

-After completing the film, Kent trained as a pain recovery coach and works with people struggling with chronic pain, anxiety, depression, and fatigue.
-His approach to coaching is influenced by his his own healing journey that involved emotion-focused therapy and mindfulness meditation.
+After completing the film, Kent trained as a symptom recovery coach and works with people struggling with chronic pain, anxiety, depression, fatigue, and other chronic symptoms.
+He is pursuing a Master in Social Work degree (MSW) at Silberman School, Hunter College.
+His approach to coaching is influenced by his own healing journey that involved fear reduction, emotion-focused therapy, and mindfulness meditation.
 He’s completed Dr. Howard Schubiner’s and Hal Greenham’s live practitioner’s training, Freedom From Chronic Pain, as well as Mark Lumley’s Emotional Awareness and Expression Therapy (EAET) training.
 In 2023, he was invited to present at the Psychophysiologic Disorders Association’s annual conference for physicians, therapists, and coaches.

 He draws from 15 years of practicing mindfulness (including 5 months of cumulative silent retreat practice at centers like Insight Meditation Society and Spirit Rock) and telling stories for film and TV.
 Kent holds an MFA in film directing from Chapman University, and a BA in history from Swarthmore College.
 His filmmaker site is here: kentbassett.com.